illinois-cs415/illinois-cs415.github.io/index.md

 ## Assessments ##

-Assigned work will include 8 quizzes, 2 programming assignments, and a final project.
+Assigned work will include 8 homework assignments, 2 programming assignments, and a final project.

 #### Bi-Weekly Homeworks ####
 There will be 8 short homework assignements on PrairieLearn.
 These homeworks will be based on the lecture material.